alton-michaux/Chorbee/README.md

 # README

-A simple app to keep kids busy:
+Chorbee: A chores app for kids!

 Chorbee is a simple way for parents to keep track of their children's productivity when it comes to doing chores.
+The current version allows for admins(parents) to assign chores to each child and assign an appointment schedule that will render a calendar view of the appointment based on a daily or weekly basis.

-Future versions will allow users(parents) to mark chores as complete and allot monetary amounts toward each child for allowance.
+*Future versions will allow admins to mark chores complete and allot monetary amounts toward each child for allowance*

-Testing is still underway.
+All model and controller specs pass using rspec testing.

-* Ruby version
+* Ruby version:

   This app runs on Ruby version 2.6.5

+* Rails version:

+  This app runs on Rails 5.0.7.2

-* System dependencies
+* System dependencies:

   Chorbee uses several gems to help it do what it does:

     -simple_calendar is used to render the calendar for the appointments index page

-  -the recurring_select gem is used to allow users to select and register recurring events(appointments) through a modal
+    -the recurring_select gem is used to allow users to select and register recurring events(appointments) through a modal, this gem also gives us access to the ice_cube gem:

-    ->the ice_cube gem is used to register recurring events and mark those dates on each respective calendar day, it is a dependency of the recurring_select gem
+      -the ice_cube gem is used to register recurring events and mark those dates on each respective calendar day, it is a dependency of the recurring_select gem

     -Chorbee uses the bootstrap gem for css styling and UI purposes

+* Testing:

+  Software: Rspec
+  Number of tests: 45
+  Type of testing: Model and Controller(request)